sy2002/QNICE-FPGA/doc/VGA_Features.md

 When in text mode the screen contents may be shifted any number of pixels in either direction.
 This is controlled by the two registers `VGA_ADJUST_X` and `VGA_ADJUST_Y`.

+## Scan line interrupt
+The VGA module allows the processor to read the horizontal scan line being currently being displayed.
+Furthermore, the VGA module can be programmed to generate an interrupt when a specific scan line is reached.